SVadimko/CurForecKotlin/README.md

 / adapters /
 CBmainAdapter, TCSmainAdapter - adapter classes for recycleview NowFragment

-/ cbjsonapi / - a set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment with a response in Json format
+/ cbjsonApi / - a set of classes for requesting data about currencies using Retrofit from the Central Bank website (for the current and past days) for the NowFragment fragment with a response in Json format

-/ cbxmlapi / - a set of classes for requesting data on currencies using Retrofit from the Central Bank website (for a user-specified period) for ArchiveFragment with a response in Xml format
+/ cbxmlApi / - a set of classes for requesting data on currencies using Retrofit from the Central Bank website (for a user-specified period) for ArchiveFragment with a response in Xml format

-/ moexapi / - a set of classes for requesting currency data using Retrofit from the Moscow Exchange website (for a user-specified period) for TodayFragment and ArhiveFragment fragments with a response in Json format
+/ moexApi / - a set of classes for requesting currency data using Retrofit from the Moscow Exchange website (for a user-specified period) for TodayFragment and ArhiveFragment fragments with a response in Json format

-/ tcsapi / - a set of classes for requesting data about currencies using Retrofit from the Tinkov website (at the moment) for a NowFragment fragment with a response in Json format
+/ tcsApi / - a set of classes for requesting data about currencies using Retrofit from the Tinkov website (at the moment) for a NowFragment fragment with a response in Json format

 / database / - a set of classes for working with Sql database using Room (recording the results of updating the currencies of the application widget into the database)